OSGeo/OSGeoLive-doc/en/quickstart/liblas_quickstart.rst

 user-facing operational software for libLAS, although the underlying libLAS library is what powers them.
 Below is a listing of common operations that you might want to do on LAS data, and the utilities and approaches to take to complete those tasks.
+The demo data can be found in ``/home/user/data/las/``

 Reprojecting an LAS file ..............................................................................